mshodai/mshodai/README.md

 # mshodai

-Architecture and tooling for systems that have to answer to a supervisor.
+Architecture and tooling for systems that have to survive an audit.

 ---